Program Coordinator: Sharon Antonucci, Ph.D., CCC-SLP

 D. Candidates applying for admission must have taken or currently be enrolled in the following prerequisite courses at the time of application for the master’s degree program:

-· Three (3) credit hours in biological sciences*
+· Three (3) credit hours in biological sciences, specifically in human and / or animal biology*

 · Three (3) credit hours in mathematics*